-- Class of 1931E Scholarship
+- The Class of 1931E Scholarships

 - College of Engineering Need- and Merit-Based Scholarships

-- Industry-Sponsored Scholarships
+- College of Engineering Industry-Sponsored Scholarships

-- Leinweber Software Scholarship Program
+- Leinweber Software Scholarship

 - Monroe-Brown Internship Program